goedgeai/dropt-cli/examples/trials/imagenet-pytorch/README.md

-# ImageNet in PyTorch
+# ImageNet on PyTorch
-This example demonstrates an image classification model on PyTorch, which is based on the [official PyTorch ImageNet example][ref:imagenet].
+This example demonstrates an image classification model for ImageNet on PyTorch.
-The default dataset is [tiny-imagenet-200][ref:ti200].
+It is based on the [PyTorch ImageNet example][ref:imagenet] and the default dataset is [tiny-imagenet-200][ref:ti200].

 ## Run model script
-Simply enter the following command to train/evaluate the model with default hyper-parameter configuration.
+Enter the following command to train/evaluate the model with default hyper-parameter configuration:
 ```console
 $ python imagenet.py
 ```

-See the online help for options available:
+To know more options, enter
 ```console
 $ python imagenet.py -h
 ```

 ## Apply DrOpt service
-See readme for trials.
+See trial readme.